 - Reduces risk of kidney stones & hypertension

-Hard water can be seen as preferable as drinking water to soft water.
-This is due to the fact that mineral content in hard water provides nutritional value that humans need.
+Hard water can be seen as preferable as drinking water due to the fact that mineral content in hard water provides nutritional value that humans need.

 As calcium and magnesium are two essential minerals to humans, their presence is a desirable benefit of drinking hard water.
 Not getting enough of either mineral and lead to increased risk of osteoporosis, kidney stones, hypertension, and a number of other conditions and diseases.

 - Water spots left on dishes and faucets

 - Hard water may cause appliances to be less efficient

 - Soap scum buildup in showers and bathtubs